darasus/ai-blog/content/how-to-start-living-a-more-eco-friendly-lifestyle.md

   positive effect on climate change.
 We can make a difference in the fight against climate change by changing our eating and drinking habits, driving less and changing the light bulbs in our homes.
+intro: Did you know that a single person produces about 1.6 tons of CO2 per year?
+Did you also know that producing one cotton t-shirt uses almost 19 gallons of water and produces 3.5lbs of CO2?
 ---

 ## What is Climate Change?